mashalafzal/Automated-negotiation-replication-package/README.md

 2. dataExtractionForm         # a comprehensive data extraction form utilized to extract data for each parameter from each study.

-3. Selected Venues.pdf        # a PDF file containing the list of selected venues
+3. SelectedVenues.pdf        # a PDF file containing the list of selected venues

-4. Primary Studies.pdf        # a PDF file containing the list of selected studies
+4. PrimaryStudies.pdf        # a PDF file containing the list of selected studies

 5. analysis                   # a folder containing exploration plots, figures, raw data, and analysis scripts.